Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Accelerating Feedforward Computation

-\paragraph{Example 3: Markov chains.} The worst case for Jacobi iterations happens when the recurrence relation is Markov, \ie, $\bfs_1 = h_1(\bfu)$ and $\bfs_t = h_t(\bfs_{t-1})$ for $t > 1$.
+\textbf{Example 3: Markov chains.~} The worst case for Jacobi iterations happens when the recurrence relation is strictly Markov, \ie, $\bfs_1 = h_1(\bfu)$ and $\bfs_t = h_t(\bfs_{t-1})$ for $t > 1$.
 The Markov property ensures that when $t > 1$, the only way for $\bfs_t$ to be influenced by the input $\bfu$ is through computing $\bfs_{t-1}$.
 Therefore, as long as $\bfs_T$ depends on $\bfu$ in a non-trivial way, it will take at least $T$ parallel iterations for the Jacobi method to propagate information from $\bfu$ all the way to $\bfs_T$.
-In this case the running time of Jacobi matches that of Gauss-Seidel under our computation model.
+In this case the running time of Jacobi matches that of GS or feedforward computation under our computation model.